 If a machine is to be capable of solving a wide range of problems, it must be able to execute programs written in different languages, from Fortran and C to Lisp and Prolog.
-As we shall see in Chapter 3, the only physical components we have to work with are wires and gates.
+The only physical components we have to work with are wires and gates.
 A formidable open space-a semantic gap-exists between these physical components and a high-level language such as C++.
-For a system to be practical, the semantic gap must be invisible to most of the users of the system.
+For a system to be practical, the semantic gap must be invisible to most of the system's users.

-Programming experience teaches us that when a problem is large, we should break it down and use a "divide and conquer" approach.
+Programming experience teaches us that when a problem is large, we should break it down and use a divide-and-conquer approach.
 In programming, we divide a problem into modules and then design each module separately.
 Each module performs a specific task, and modules need only know how to interface with other modules to make use of them.